 59 AB Creation of the Clear Water Accords

 With groundwater increasingly poisoned, the city creates the ‘Water Accords’ officially forming the Water Haulers guild.
-In the years to come, this will set precedent for establishing the other professional assocations that will grow in power in the city from the God-Butchers (which is the formalization of an existing order who had already begun to establish their own traditions and history), the Blood Merchants, the Process Guild, Sage’s Council and finally the Marrow Miners.
+In the years to come, this will set precedent for establishing the other professional associations that will grow in power in the city from the God-Butchers (which is the formalization of an existing order who had already begun to establish their own traditions and history), the Blood Merchants, the Process Guild, Sage’s Council and finally the Marrow Miners.